BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 ```
 envelope --help

-A tool for manipulating the Gordian Envelope data type
+│ A tool for manipulating the Gordian Envelope data type
+│

-Usage: envelope <COMMAND>
+│ Usage: envelope <COMMAND>
+│
 │ Commands:
 │   assertion   Work with the envelope's assertions
 │   attachment  Work with the envelope's attachments
 │   compress    Compress the envelope or its subject
-│   decrypt     Decrypt the envelope's subject using one of the following: - A symmetric key (ur:crypto-key) (the content key) that was used to encrypt the subject, - A password that was used to lock the content key, - A recipient's private key (ur:crypto-prvkey-base) that was used to lock the content key, - An SSH identity that was used to lock the content key
+│   decrypt     Decrypt the envelope's subject
 │   digest      Print the envelope's digest
 │   elide       Elide a subset of elements
-│   encrypt     Encrypt the envelope's subject using the provided key or password
+│   encrypt     Encrypt the envelope's subject
 │   export      Import the given object to UR form
 │   extract     Extract the subject of the input envelope
 │   format      Print the envelope in textual format